itsolver/msp-marketing-site/src/_skus/consulting-day.md

----
-sort_key: 2
-layout: sku
-id: consulting-day
-title: Consulting
-heading: Consulting
-sub-title: IT consulting to align with your business strategy.
-features:
- - feature: Learn about your business processes and challenges
- - feature: Develop a suitable strategy to solve your challenges
-price: 120
-unit: day
----
+---sort_key: 2layout: "sku"id: consulting-daytitle: "Consulting"heading: "Consulting"sub-title: "IT consulting to align with your business strategy. "category: "Sales Consulting"category_description: "Consulting to understand your business and offer solutions to achieve your mission."keywords: ""features: - feature: "Learn about your business processes and challenges" - feature: "Develop a suitable strategy to solve your challenges"price: "120"unit: "day"australia_only: ""---